LeoMello07/LeoMello07/README.md

-### Hi there 👋
+### Hey, how's it going? 👋

 Here are some ideas to get you started:

-- 🔭 I’m currently working on iOS Development, and I'm in love with mobile.
+- 🔭 I’m currently working on iOS Development.
 - 🌱 I’m currently learning Flutter, Swift, Android, React and Python.
-- ⚡ Fun fact: I have a metal bar inside my chest lol
+- ⚡  I'm constating learning something new.

+"Sometimes, when you innovate, you make mistakes.
+It is better to admit them quickly, and move on to improve your other innovations.”
+- JOBS, Steve